How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 - Your child to be safe with strangers and other people around him?

-- Learn safety skills in an easy, positive, and practical way?
+- Learn safety skills in a positive, and practical way?

 Join this free class and go from fear to confidence.

 Don't wait until it's too late.
-Our kids are the most precious things we have - protect them.
+Our kids are the most precious of what we have - protect them.

-You are an amazing parent because you are tackling a challenging subject!
+I just wanted to tell you that you are an amazing parent because you chose to tackle a really challenging subject!

 Please sign up above - so I can guide you through the next steps.